 Next, let’s discuss what Springfree trampolines are, how to decide what you should get, and where to get a good deal.

-What is the Springfree trampoline?
+What is the no spring Springfree trampoline?

 Springfree’s trampoline set out to fix the safety problems presented by traditional trampolines.
 Although there are safety standards, manufacturers – obviously – are out to make money, not necessarily to keep kids safe.